Why is My Heart Beating Fast for No Reason?

 How Common are Palpitations?

 It is very common, and studies show that more than 20% of people visit cardiologists because they have experienced palpitations.
-Heart palpititation is a common symptom of underlying congenital heart diseases, like heart failure or a heart attack.
+Palpitations can be associated with structural or electrical heart conditions, including arrhythmias and, less commonly, heart failure.
+They are not typically a primary symptom of heart attacks.
 Thus, many people, after experiencing persistent palpitations, visit cardiologists.

 What Causes Heart Palpitations?